youyinnn/distributed_system_jetty_helloworld/Oracle Cloud VM Setup.md

 #### Create VM Instance on Oracle Cloud

-To use the oracle cloud, you will need to register a free account.
-And select your home region (to me, here is the Canada Southeast (Montreal) - Home RegionRegion Identifier: ca-montreal-1).
+To use the Oracle Cloud, you will need to register a free account.
+Select your home region (to me, here is the Canada Southeast (Montreal) - Home RegionRegion Identifier: ca-montreal-1).

-Then you go to the Launch resources, and select **Create a VM instance**:
+Then you go to the Launch resources and select **Create a VM instance**:

 ![](img/launch.png)

-Configure your, Image and Shape:
+Configure your Image and Shape:

 ![](img/shape.png)

-For free tier users, you have the `Always Free-eligible` on shape Ampere with 4 available CPUs and 24 GB available RAMs.
+For free tier users, you have the `Always Free-eligible` on shape Ampere with four available CPUs and 24 GB available RAMs.

 Please check: https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm#freetier_topic_Always_Free_Resources_Infrastructure

-You can allocate them into several instances, or you can put them all into one instance, as the figure shows.
+As the figure shows, you can allocate them into several instances or put them all into one instance.

-Then you set up your networks.
-You can **Create new virtual cloud network** or use the exixting one if you have.
-Change the name you like and leave others to stay default if you don't know what to do.
+Then, you set up your networks.
+You can **create a new virtual cloud network** or use the existing one if you have one.
+Change the name you like and leave others to default if you don't know what to do.

 ![](img/network.png)

 Add SSH Keys.
-You can use the one that oracle created for you, as the figure shows.
-And download the keys:
+As the figure shows, you can use the one that Oracle Cloud created for you.
+Download the keys:

 ![](img/ssh.png)